cartheur/aeon/README.md

 ### Getting Started

+This program is cross-platform between Windows and Linux.
+You can set the system with the `#define` pragma.
+Voice recognition and speech synthesis only works on the Windows platform at the time.
+However, typing into a terminal will work on both systems.
+Simply set the `config.xml` tag.

 This program will build but will not run, as it is missing files.
 You can see the files listed in the Cartheur.Aeon.csproj file.
 Head over to the [Rhodo](https://github.com/emotional-toys/animals-rhodo-personality) personality repo, clone it, and place these files in the root directory.
 Then enjoy the Cartheur Aeon experience.

 _What is MI?_